scylladb/scylla-monitoring/docs/source/procedures/updating_dashboard.rst

    }

-We can see that the template added the ``panels`` attribute and override the ``height`` attribute.
+We can see that the template added the ``panels`` attribute and that it overrides the ``height`` attribute.

-Panel example
+Panel Example
 *************

-Look at the following example that defines a row inside a dashboard with a graph panel for the available disk size.
+Consider the following example that defines a row inside a dashboard with a graph panel for the available disk size.

 .. code-block:: json